Abhijeet-Prasad/Elite-Techono-Group-Internship-Projects/README.md

-#Elite-Techono-Group-Internship-Projects
+# Elite-Techono-Group-Internship-Projects

-#About Intership
+# About Intership
 The Internship opportunity is provided by Elite Techno Groups under the initiative of Skill India Program.
 The duration of the internship was 1 month from August 2021 to September 2021.

 # Skills Learned
-During the internship program the skill learned -
+During the internship program some of the skills I gained are -
 - Fundamentals Python Programming : Data types, Loops, conditional statements, Data structures(List,Tuples,Sets,Dictionaries), file handling,
 - Working on Jupyter Notebook on Google Colab.
 - Working with Python libraries like Pandas, Numpy, Matplotlib etc.